Andrew-Lees11/PersistantiOSKituraKit/ToDoServer/README.md

 #### Sources

 This folder contains the running programs files.
 It is split into /Application and /ToDoServer.
-The second folder matches the name of the project and is where main.swift is stored.
+The second folder matches the name of the project and is where `main.swift` is stored.
 This runs the application, and the /Application folder contains the Classes and Models that are used in the running application.

 ### Application.swift

 This is where the majority of logic regarding the server lives.
-It defines routes available for the server, starts the server using `Kitura.run()` and also sets up handlers for a manner **RESTful requests**.
+It defines routes available for the server, starts the server using `Kitura.run()` and sets up handlers to determine how the server reacts when it receives a **RESTful request**.
 The context of the request is inferred by a combination of the type of request (post, put, patch, delete or get) and the parameters given.
-The majority of the file is the handlers, there is also some environment setup at the start of the file for SwiftMetrics and Health.
+There is also some environment setup at the start of the file for SwiftMetrics and Health.
 If you choose to include SwiftMetrics, navigating to https://localhost:8080/swiftmetrics-dash will show the servers activity as a live Dashboard.

 #### PersistentiOSKituraKit Additions